-Other information (if applicable) Operator seeking flexibility to locate the recycling facility within the site in order that it is close to areas undergoing restoration at the time, as current recycling area is limited to only one part of the site Site lies adjacent to the county boundary with the administrative area of Doncaster Council Key Sensitivities identified I by Site Assessment Impact on best and mosLandscaping issues, incl ling impacts on: woodland, protected species, potential habitats it versatile agricultural land luding impact on: designated Locally Important Landscape Area and cumulative effects of quarrying drainage Water issues, including: hydrology, aquifer, flood risk (Zone 1) and surface water drainage Traffic impact, including Amenity issues, including unclassified tracks such g: noise, dust, impacts on users of rights of way and other Development requirement processes s identified through Site Assessment and Consultation • ssues including in particular with regard to avoiding impacts on e irreversible loss of best and most versatile agricultural land ty soil resources Belt designation and on and landscaping to mitigate impact on: the purposes of Green local landscape features assessment, which to be satisfactory will need to include any ch as compensatory storage, attenuation and SUDs as An appropriate site designationSuitable arrangements from the second second gn to ensure protection of the aquifer or public rights of way and other unclassified tracks such as Maintenance of appropriAppropriate arrangemen ted mitigation, as appropriate iate standard of access along Long Lane to Woodfield Road its for the assessment, control of and mitigation of effects such impacts on air quality as noise and dust, and impacts on air quality An appropriate restoration scheme using opportunities for habitat creation and to a use consistent with its location in the Green Belt and a Locally Important Landscape Area Reasons for allocating site 9 the waste hierarchy (Policies locational principles of Polic major issues have been rais landscape, biodiversity, histo conflict with other relevant p the provision of infrastructure which could help move waste up s W01, W02 and W05) and would be consistent with the overall by W10, and the site identification principles of Policy W11.
-No sed by statutory consultees in respect of local amenity, oric and water environments which indicate any significant policies in the Plan subject to it being linked to the life of reclamation being to a use compatible with the Green Belt.
-Assessment process which subsequent planning application ment requirements which have been identified through the Site would need to form part of the development proposals for any ation, no overriding constraints have been identified at this stage t process to indicate that the site could not be developed and operated in an acceptable manner.
+Other information (if applicable) Operator seeking flexibility to locate the recycling facility within the site in order that it is close to areas undergoing restoration at the time, as current recycling area is limited to only one part of the site Site lies adjacent to the county boundary with the administrative area of Doncaster Council

+- Ecological issues, including impacts on: woodland, protected species, potential habitats - Impact on best and most versatile agricultural land - Landscaping issues, including impact on: designated Locally Important Landscape Area, local landscape features and cumulative effects of quarrying - Impact on Green Belt - Water issues, including: hydrology, aquifer, flood risk (Zone 1) and surface water drainage - Traffic impact, including access - Amenity issues, including: noise, dust, impacts on users of rights of way and other unclassified tracks such as Long Lane

+Development requirements identified through Site Assessment and Consultation processes

+- Mitigation of ecological issues including in particular with regard to avoiding impacts on protected species - Mitigation to minimise the irreversible loss of best and most versatile agricultural land and to protect high quality soil resources - Appropriate site design and landscaping to mitigate impact on: the purposes of Green Belt designation and on local landscape features - A site specific flood risk assessment, which to be satisfactory will need to include any necessary mitigation such as compensatory storage, attenuation and SUDs as appropriate - An appropriate site design to ensure protection of the aguifer - Suitable arrangements for public rights of way and other unclassified tracks such as Long Lane and associated mitigation, as appropriate - Maintenance of appropriate standard of access along Long Lane to Woodfield Road - Appropriate arrangements for the assessment, control of and mitigation of effects such as noise and dust, and impacts on air quality - An appropriate restoration scheme using opportunities for habitat creation and to a use consistent with its location in the Green Belt and a Locally Important Landscape Area

+This site could contribute to the provision of infrastructure which could help move waste up the waste hierarchy (Policies W01, W02 and W05) and would be consistent with the overall locational principles of Policy W10, and the site identification principles of Policy W11.
+No major issues have been raised by statutory consultees in respect of local amenity, landscape, biodiversity, historic and water environments which indicate any significant conflict with other relevant policies in the Plan subject to it being linked to the life of Barnsdale Bar Quarry and reclamation being to a use compatible with the Green Belt.

+Although there are development requirements which have been identified through the Site Assessment process which would need to form part of the development proposals for any subsequent planning application, no overriding constraints have been identified at this stage through the site assessment process to indicate that the site could not be developed and operated in an acceptable manner.